santiagosayshey/DigiBrain/Content/Projects/Dictionarry/home.md

    - Automatically upgrade to better versions
    - Avoid problematic releases

 Think of Dictionarry as your personal car-buying expert: Instead of researching every technical specification and test-driving dozens of vehicles, you get access to a curated showroom of pre-vetted options that match what you're looking for.
+Whether you want:

+- **2160p Remux** - Maximum quality 4K HDR remuxes with lossless audio and Dolby Vision
+- **2160p Quality** - Transparent 4K HDR encodes selected using the Encode Efficiency Index
+- **1080p Quality** - Transparent 1080p encodes optimized using the Golden Popcorn Performance Index
+- **1080p Efficient** - Efficient x265 1080p Encodes optimized to save space using the Encode Efficiency Index

-Whether you want "maximum quality 4K HDR remuxes with Atmos," "efficient x265 encodes that save space," "transparent 1080p releases," or anything in between, Dictionarry's database of tested profiles and formats handles the technical decisions for you.
+Dictionarry's database of tested profiles and formats handles the technical decisions for you.
 ## Tooling

 The database by itself, does nothing.
 Custom Formats and Quality Profiles need to be imported and configured in your individual arr installations.
 Rather than leaving you to manually implement everything, we've created `Profilarr` to automate this process.